 Our programs are designed to help students with language-based learning differences become successful, independent learners.
-If you feel that our school is a good fit for your family, we welcome you to contact our Admissions Team, explore the school, and submit an application package.
+If you feel that our school is a good fit for your family, we welcome you to contact our Admissions Team, explore the school, and submit an online application.

-Experience the program and learning environment at Fraser Academy through a presentation from our head of school and a Q&A panel with students and faculty.
+Experience the program and learning environment at Fraser Academy through a presentation via Zoom by members of our leadership team and a Q&A panel with students and faculty.
 Please register below to be sent the Zoom link.

 Upcoming Virtual Open Houses: